gazbert/bxbot/README.md

 ## Installation Guide

-The [Releases](https://github.com/gazbert/bxbot/releases) page has the stable releases.
-Or you can grab the latest code from the head of the master branch.
+The [Releases](https://github.com/gazbert/bxbot/releases) page has the stable releases, or you can grab the latest code from the head of the master branch.

-1. Prerequisite: [Oracle JDK 1.8](http://www.oracle.com/technetwork/java/javase/downloads/index-jsp-138363.html) needs to be installed on the machine you want to run the bot.
+* [Oracle JDK 1.8](http://www.oracle.com/technetwork/java/javase/downloads/index-jsp-138363.html) needs to be installed on the machine you want to run the bot.
-1. Edit the `config` XML files as required.
+* Edit the `config` XML files as required.

 ### Maven